 Reports from four cities examine the impact of free movement of EU workers at a local level, on the basis of studies conducted in Frankfurt, Leeds, Milan and Rotterdam in 2014/2015.

 This week the European Commission has launched a public consultation on the EU rules on social security coordination.

 Labour market developments have been improving against the background of a gradual economic recovery in the EU.
 Unemployment in the EU has continued to fall and job finding rates have modestly improved.
 However, despite its recent fall, unemployment remains high.

 Today the European Commission has published a new report on transitional arrangements on free movement for Croatian workers, concluding that future potential flows of Croatian workers to other EU Member States are likely to be small and unlikely to lead to labour market disturbances.

-The European Commission has decided to refer Cyprus to the EU's Court of Justice for applying discriminatory conditions to the pension rights and unpaid leave rights of former Cypriot civil servants working in another Member State.
+The European Commission has decided to refer Belgium to the Court of Justice for refusing to recognise mobile workers' documents certifying that they pay social security in another Member State.

 The EU's Council of Employment and Social Policy Ministers will meet on 16 October in Luxembourg.

 The European Commission has published today a study on bottleneck occupations, i.e. jobs where employers have had problems in the past to find and hire staff to fill vacancies, and expect the same in the future.